SequAna-Ukon/VTK_CF/README.md

 If you find yourself ahead of the rest of the group, you can just work on whatever you like or take the time to look over the topics we've covered so far in more detail.

 # Structure of the practical
-The practical will be divided up by days (1-3).
-We'll hold the 4th day spare and see how we're getting on.
-We can be flexible with how or if we use the 4th day.
+The practical will be divided up by days (1-5).
+We'll hold the 5th day spare and see how we're getting on.
+We can be flexible with how or if we use the 5th day.

 Each day we will work towards our end goal of recapitulating the results of our chosen studies.
 But remember, our goal is to learn along the way, not to get to the end.
-I would instead we take our time on the journey that reaches the final figures.
+I would instead take our time on the journey that reaches the final figures.

 One of the most essential skills in computation biology/informatics is the effective sourcing of reference material.
 I.e. good googling!